Chibi-Robo! (video game): Gameplay

 Cleaning pawprints from the floor using the toothbrush is just one way for the player to earn Happy Points.
 The game's HUD shows the player's remaining time (upper left) and battery life (lower right).

 Chibi-Robo! is a platform-adventure game that puts the player in direct control of a tiny, battery-powered robot that does housework for humans.
 The objective of the game is to become the top-ranked "Super Chibi-Robo" in the world by accumulating Happy Points, a collectible gained by doing good deeds for the family and for various toys in the Sandersons' home.
 In order to do this, the player must control Chibi-Robo and explore the Sandersons' home.
+The game has sandbox-style exploration when navigating the house.
 During exploration, Chibi-Robo can find a wide variety of things to collect, including "Moolah", the currency of Chibi-Robo!.
 An important task in gaining Happy Points is to clean up messes around the house, such as disposing of trash or scrubbing dirty footprints.
 The player can also interact with and help with the personal problems of the Sandersons and the toys.
 This ranges from solving a plot-driving crisis or completing a subquest of simply locating a lost object as a favor.
 With Chibi-Robo's assistant Telly Vision as his speaker, the player is often prompted to give either a positive or negative response to each question or request.
 The player loses battery power with every step and action.
 If his battery is not charged before it empties, Chibi-Robo will collapse and re-emerge in the Chibi-House, having lost half of his Moolah.
 Throughout the house are electrical outlets, which the player can plug into to recharge his battery or save his progress.
 The player's exploration is limited by a timer representing a full day or full night.
 Once the timer expires, Chibi-Robo automatically returns to the Chibi-House.